 Yeah, we can now.

 Okay, great.
 Thanks, Kelsey.
 Sid, first of all, congrats on everything you've done for GitLab.
 It's just been a real pleasure to work with you and Bill.
 Congrats on the role.
 We look forward to working with you in greater detail here.
-There's a lot of good details that you just presented with us to dig in.
+So there's a lot of good details that you presented with us to dig in.
 I guess, could I start with just a macro buying question?
 It certainly seems like you guys are doing exceptionally well here.
 A lot of good upsell, a lot of good first order business.
 Do you get a sense that demand trends are improving maybe since 90 days ago?

-Great.
 Thank you.
 I guess any comment on the seat side of things, just in terms of how customers are thinking about seats, given the productivity gains you guys articulated earlier?

-Great.
-Thank you.
+Great, thank you.
 Next question goes to Joel Fishbein at Truist.

 Yeah, thanks, Joel.
 We're super happy with the increased operating leverage we can continue to get in the model.
 We look at doing that across the entire enterprise.
-When we went public, we talked about there may be some pressure on our non-GAP gross margins due to the increase in SAS.
-SAS has grown 44% year over year, and is now 29% of our total revenue.
-And we've still been able to maintain -in-class non-GAP gross margins of 91%.
+When we went public, we talked about there may be some pressure on our non-GAAP gross margins due to the increase in SaaS.
+SaaS has grown 44% year over year and is now 29% of our total revenue.
+And we've still been able to maintain best in class, non-Gapros margins of 91%.
 So I'm happy with how we've done there.
-Sales and marketing E to R is the best that's been in company history this quarter.
+Sales and marketing E2R is the best it's been in company history this quarter.
 And so we continue to work on margin.
 Our number one thing is to grow, but we'll do that responsibly.
-And so we continue to invest in growth, the new SKUs, AI, and so forth.
-But we're doing that responsibly.
-That's what you saw this quarter.
-From 3Q25 to 3Q24, we had over 1,000 basis points improvement.
+And so we continue to invest in growth, you know, the new SKUs, AI and so forth, but we're doing that responsibly.
+And so that's what you saw this quarter, you know, from 3Q25 to 3Q24, you know, we had over a thousand basis points improvement.

 Great.
 Thank you so much.